How to Generate & Set Up SSH Keys on Debian

 You should now have an SSH connection to the remote server.

-Step 5: Disable Password Authentication (Optional)
+Step 5 (Optional): Disable Password Authentication

-Before continuing, double-check to make sure:
+Before continuing, double-check the following:

-1. Start by logging into the remote server:
+1. Log into the remote server:

-ssh user@hostname
+ssh [username]@[hostname_or_IP]

-This username should have sudo privileges.
+The provided username should have sudo privileges.

 sudo nano /etc/ssh/sshd_config